LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

   * [x] use the conservative GC as a starting point (there is a chance for memory corruption)
   * [x] add GC implementation that can work with external memory allocator (remove memory allocation exports).
   * [x] override the allocation functions used in the GC with such provided by the host.
+  * [x] remove the exported allocation functions

+  * [ ] the `_start` export func should be called somewhere to init the heap (the host does not support that).
-  * [ ] better abstractions since the runtime implementation depeneds on third party API that might change in the future.
+  * [ ] better abstractions, the extalloc GC depends on third party allocation API that might change in the future.
-  * [ ] remove the `_start` export and find a way to call it from the runtime.

 **Setup Host**
 1. [x] Fork Gossamer and add it as a submodule.